rnd-ash/mercedes-hacking-docs/Chapter 1 Vehicle Bus Protocols and Diagnostics.md

 ![](images/candump.jpeg)

 Seems hectic right?
-Well actually not that hectic, if you understand how the frames Network
+Well actually not that hectic, if you understand how the frames are created.

 ![](images/CANframes.jpeg)

+### Unified Diagnostic Services

+Unified Diagnostic Service (**UDS**) according to the ISO 14229 standard is a protocol used by diagnostic systems to communicate with ECUs in vehicles.
+The protocol is used to diagnose errors and reprogram ECUs.
+For example, it is possible to read and delete the fault memory of an ECU or to flash a new firmware on the ECU.

+It's important to note that Mercedes-Benz do not use standard UDS Arbitration IDs 0x7DF - 0x7E7.
+In order to use UDS, you should set the IDs lower, such as 0x300.